ebrahim-elgaml/sample-rails5/README.md

 * Run specs: bundle exec rspec

-* Api only so no view.
+* Api only so no views.

 * Mini description : user can add list of skills with a level for each skill and users can search for each other by skill.